Gallery

 Counting down to iD Fashion Week.
 Dunedin has a full events calendar; we'll keep you in the loop.

 Community recycling depot, Vogel Street.
-We talk about this on our Vogel Street and Dunedin Laneways walks.
+We talk about this on our Vogel Street Walk.

 Raising the bar, Jetty and Vogel Streets.
-The ground floor is home to Heritage Coffee; we profile this space on our Vogel Street and Dunedin Laneways walks.
+The ground floor is home to Heritage Coffee; we profile this space on our Vogel Street Walk.

 The maximum group size on our regular walks is 10 pax, but we can do larger groups by arrangement.